 -

-Key Performance Indicators (KPIs): Measurable values that demonstrate how effectively an organisation is achieving key business objectives.
+Key Performance Indicators (KPIs): Measurable values that demonstrate how effectively an organisation is achieving its key business objectives, used primarily in the controlling function.

 -